 Best for Skiing to Les Gets – QG

 Skiing across to Les Gets is easy as you can stick to blue runs the whole way, making it easy for beginners to sample a much wider piste network.
 On the route down to Les Gets, QG is an based just above the town and bubble.
-It has great service and dishes, ensuring it is always busy for lunch, with lots of locals also frequenting it.
+It has great service and dishes, ensuring it is always busy for lunch.
+You’ll have to compete with lots of locals to get in.
 Without booking it is virtually impossible to get in.

-We had thick juicy burgers with seriously good chips, creamy mushroom pasta and cheesey tartiflette, all of which were really good.www.facebook.com/Restauramt-le-QG
+We had thick juicy burgers with seriously good chips, creamy mushroom pasta and cheesey tartiflette, all of which were really good.

 Best for Snacks (and sledging) – La Petite Ourse

-It’s placed just at the bottom of the kiddies Penguin Park making it an ideal spot for stopping for a bite with the kids.
-To top it all off they have sledges you can borrow free of charge and a small slope to sledge down which is just in front of the restaurant so you can sit and watch while they have fun.
+It’s placed just at the bottom of the kiddies Penguin Park making it an ideal place for stopping for a bite with the kids.
+To top it all off they have sledges you can borrow free of charge and a small slope to sledge down which is just in front of the restaurant.
+So you can sit and watch while they have fun.

-Have a look at the video of our 21 months sledging here – trust me it’s best with sound!
+Here’s a brief video of our little one sledging here – trust me it’s best with sound!

 Best for Evening Meal – La Chaudanne

 La Chaudanne, which is converted from an old barn, serves up classic french cuisine.
-Before dinner have a pre-dinner drink in the very stylish downstairs wine bar, where the sommelier will be able to advise you on the extensive wine list.
-If not in the mood for the full menu you can book a table in the wine bar for the tapas menu.
+Before dinner have a pre-dinner drink in the very stylish downstairs wine bar.
+Here the sommelier will be able to advise you on the extensive wine list.
+Worth knowing, if you’re not in the mood for the full menu you can book a table in the wine bar for the tapas menu.

-We tried a very easy drinking wine from the local area and were given some crudités while we waited for our table upstairs.
+We tried a very easy drinking wine from the local area.
+To go with it we were offered some crudités while we waited for our table upstairs.

 The dining area is decorated mainly in wood, in keeping with it’s previous barn existence, with subtle lighting and with it always being packed, it is full of atmosphere.
 The three course set menu is particularly good value at €23.

-Sizeable starters of duck pate, onion soup and salad with waffles was followed by pork shoulder marinated in soya and sesame, which was divine.
-The pork was melt in the mouth and came in a sticky sweet sauce packed with flavour, served with garlicky potato wedges and a smooth parsnip puree.
+Between us we sampled sizeable starters of duck pate, onion soup and salad with waffles.
+All very good dishes.
+I then had the pork shoulder marinated in soya and sesame, which was divine.
+The pork was tender and came in a sticky sweet sauce packed with flavour, served with garlicky potato wedges and a smooth parsnip puree.
 The pear desert, which was served with shortbread and chocolate sauce was heavenly.

-Children are welcome and can have lasagne, chicken nuggets or fish followed by chocolate brownie and cream for a very reasonable €9.
+Children are welcome and can have lasagne, chicken nuggets or fish for main.
+This is followed by chocolate brownie and cream.
+Childrens meals are €9.
 For more information visit www.lachaudanne-morzine.com

 Please note all views are my own and all links are unaffiliated.